Eulanda/EulandaConnect/docs/functions/Deny-RemoteFingerprint.md

 # Deny-RemoteFingerprint

 ## SYNOPSIS
-Compares the SSH key of a server with the one stored in the local cache (Trusted Hosts).
+This PowerShell function compares the SSH key of a server with the one stored in the local cache (Trusted Hosts).
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Deny-RemoteFingerprint.ps1).

 ## SYNTAX